 Qualified retirement plans.
 Spouses have more distribution options and protections than non-spouses in qualified retirement plans.
 For defined-benefit plans, federal law requires that a joint and survivor annuity — ensuring the surviving spouse receives no less than 50 percent of the amount of the annuity paid during the participant’s life — is the only payout option offered unless the plan participant and spouse provide written consent to another form of payment.
 Furthermore, in all qualified retirement plans, the plan participant’s spouse must sign a waiver before a non-spousal primary beneficiary can be named.

 Unlimited marital deduction.
 The unlimited marital deduction allows spouses to give an unrestricted amount of assets to each other during life or at death without incurring estate or gift taxes.
-Unlike the $14,000 annual gift exclusion amount and the $5.49 million lifetime exclusion amount (which went into effect in 2017), there is no limitation on the frequency or amount of assets spouses can transfer to each other.
+Unlike the $15,000 annual gift exclusion amount and the approximately $11.2 million lifetime exclusion amount (as of 2018, with the passage of the 2017 Tax Cuts and Jobs Act), there is no limitation on the frequency or amount of assets spouses can transfer to each other.
 This allows federal estate taxes to be deferred until the surviving spouse dies, provided assets are not left to non-spousal beneficiaries.

 Portability.
 Since 2011, surviving spouses have had the ability to claim any or all of a deceased spouse’s unused exemption.
 This exemption amount can then be applied to his or her own estate tax liability.
 This “portability” of a spouse’s unused lifetime exemption may be a simple and effective way for a married couple to reduce estate taxes.